Code-Institute-Submissions/milestone-project-61/TESTING.md

 ### Navigation
 #### Navigation: Mobile
+- On page loading, after the delay of 3 seconds the nav toggle icon appears in the top right corner of the screen.
+    - On clicking the nav toggle icon, the icon turns gold and the nav menu expands.
+    - The links in the nav menu are silver.
+On click, the link turns gold and the page scrolls to that section with a smooth scroll effect.
+        - All the links scroll to the correct page section.
+        - The nav toggle icon stays in the same position on all sections.
+    - On clicking the nav toggle icon agian, the nav menu collapses and the icon turns silver again.
+    - Over the map section, the nav icon turns to a charcoal grey colour.
+On click, the nav menu expands as usual and the nav icon turns gold.
+On click again, it reverts to the charcoal colour.

 #### Navigation: Tablet
 #### Navigation: Desktop

 ### Home
 #### Home: Mobile

 #### Home: Tablet
 #### Home: Desktop